ablazleon/env-k8-jenkins/README.md

 - [x] Choose an app to lint.
 It is choosen a [flask api boilerplate for image recognition](https://github.com/ablazleon/gorrilla).
 - [x] With a dockerfile

-2. Jenkins on an ec2
+2. Jenkins
+- [X] Tried on an EC" and discovered the benefits of Jenkins X. Setup the repo for continuous integration.
 - [ ] Test pipeline: photo of a failing linting.

 3. EKS.